 Nigeria: Boko Haram Makes Major Attack in Maiduguri

-Boko Haram Islamic terrorists attacked the Borno State capital city of Maiduguri early Sunday morning, killing at least eight and injuring at least 27.
+an extremist group that is located primarily in Northern Nigeria Islamic terrorists attacked the Borno State capital city of Maiduguri early Sunday morning, killing at least eight and injuring at least 27.
 The attack came shortly after the rebels took Monguno, 86 miles north of Maiduguri.
 The army there was reported to have been overwhelmed, with houses set on fire.

 It has been reported that the military repelled the insurgents in Maiduguri, but the town remains at great risk as it has been for months as the terrorists secured territory around the capital.
 The city hosts thousands of refugees who have fled violence in Borno State.